Hamid-Reza-Mousavi/SHC-TC-TD-Prediction-using-petrophysical-well-logs/README.md

-# `ThermoProfiler`: Machine Learning-Based Prediction of Thermal Properties of Sedimentary Rocks from Well-Log Data
+# `ThermoProfiler`: machine learning-based prediction of thermal properties of sedimentary rocks from well-log data
 ## Overview
 In this study, models are developed that predict for sedimentary rocks (clastics, carbonates and evapourates) thermal properties comprising thermal conductivity, speciﬁc heat